Conon Bridge railway station: History

-Original station

 The original railway station (then named just Conon) was opened by Inverness and Ross-shire Railway on 11 June 1862 and closed on 13 June 1960.
 The original station had two platforms and was the junction with the partially constructed Cromarty and Dingwall Light Railway.

-2013 reopening
+Throughout the 2000s, a number of studies and pieces of analysis were used to assess the benefit of reopening the station.